Mukundh0007/Mukundh0007/README.md

 <h1 align="center">Hi 👋, I'm Mukundh J</h1>
-<h3 align="center">An enthusiastic AI/ML developer from India</h3>
+<h3 align="center">A passionate AI/ML and Data Science enthusiast </h3>

 # 💫 About Me:
-👨‍💻 AI & ML Enthusiast \
 📚 Lifelong Learner \
 ⚽️ Footballer \
 🤖 Working towards Building a Smarter Tomorrow

-I'm passionate about pushing the boundaries of AI and ML, and I'm on a quest to unlock the infinite potential of data-driven decision-making.
+I'm passionate about pushing the boundaries of Data Science, AI and ML, and I'm on a quest to unlock the infinite potential of data-driven decision-making.
 From building intelligent chatbots to training deep neural networks, I'm exploring it all and turning algorithms into powerful tools for the future.
 I'm always excited to connect with like-minded individuals, share insights, and explore new possibilities.
 Feel free to drop me a message, open an issue, or send a pull request.
 I'm eager to learn from others and share my knowledge.
 Together, we can shape a brighter, smarter world through AI and Machine Learning.

 ## Connect with me:
 <p align="left">